8 May 2014. Gender Guff.

 Mother never was good at running

-the boat.
-She didn't have the feel for it so she didn't.
-On the
+our boat.
+She did not have the feel for it and seemed incapable of

 sand, didn't fiberglass, couldn't plot a course, could spot the